marcduiker/azure-functions-university/lessons/blob-ouput.md

 ## Using `CloudBlobContainer` Blob ouput bindings

-In this exercise, we'll be adding an HttpTrigger function and use the Blob output binding with the `CloudBlobContainer` type in order to write a `Player` json object to Blob Storage.
+In this exercise, we'll be adding an HttpTrigger function and use the Blob output binding with the `CloudBlobContainer` type in order to write a `Player` json object to a "players/out" path in Blob Storage.

 ### Steps